muggy8/improbable/have-and-havenot/3gQ6l5hb.md

 What was I looking for?

-I don't know.
+I didn't know.

-But I needed to take in my surroundings.
+But I felt an uncontrollable urge to take in my surroundings.

-People laying on the ground by the school.
+People were laying on the ground by the school.

-The platform empty except for me and Mikay.
+The platform was empty except for me and Mikay.

 The air was humid and calm.